11 min read

 Step 4: Consider Cybersecurity-Adjacent Roles

-Positions involving some security tasks, while building broader technical skills often serve careers better than jumping straight into a pure security role.
+Positions involving some security tasks while building broader technical skills often serve careers better than jumping straight into a pure security role.
 Development, software testing, systems administration, and configuration management all build foundations that make you better at security work later.

-What Actually Works: Real-World Lessons
+What Works: Real-World Lessons

 Start before you're ready.
 Early applications give you interview practice and feedback.
-Entry-level roles are designed for learning on the job, waiting for "perfect" qualifications wastes time.
+Entry-level roles are designed for learning on the job.
+Waiting for "perfect" qualifications wastes time.

 Depth beats breadth.
 Pick a specialization and go deep rather than spreading thin across every certification.
 Employers value expertise over generalist knowledge at entry level.